Guidelines

 1. In a clean, dry, enclosed space without risk of aspiration.

-2. individually until completely recovered to avoid cannibalism by cage mates.
+2. Individually until completely recovered to avoid cannibalism by cage mates.

 2. Continue monitoring parameters and thermal supplementation throughout the recovery period.
 See Anesthesia and Sedation Monitoring Guidelines for more information on post-operative monitoring and appropriate thermal support devices.